RECursion-NITD/RECursionNITD-Frontend/README.md

 # TODOS

-- after logged in , if user tries to access /login redirect to homepage
+- ~~after logged in , if user tries to access /login redirect to homepage~~
 - BACKEND : new refresh token isnt generated , so old token is used. ??
+- navigate user to page(-1) after login [ currently redirects to home]
+- Ui ! :'